 5. Museum of Sodalizio dei Facchini di Santa Rosa

 The Museum of Sodalizio dei Facchini di Santa Rosa is a private museum located at 60.62 Via San Pellegraino in Viterbo.
 You can find it inside a medieval palazzeto (auditorium) that the municipality donated to the Sodalizio dei Facchini di Santa Rosa (Sodality of Porters of St. Rose).
-This organization was founded in 1978 to preserve the tradition of the procession and ensure that it is carried out in a safe and responsible manner.
+Founded in 1978, this organization has a mission to preserve the tradition of the procession and ensure its execution in a safe and responsible manner.
 It also promotes tourism, cultural activities, and mutual aid for its members.

 The museum, which has been open to the public since 1994, is a two-storey structure.
 The ground floor displays models of the machines of Santa Rosa from 1690 up to the present.
-There are currently 10 small-scale models arranged in chronological order, beginning with the first one, dated 1690.
-This section is regularly updated to include the latest models of the machine.
+The museum currently holds 10 small-scale models arranged in chronological order in this section, commencing with the initial model from 1690.
+The collection is regularly updated to incorporate the latest models of the machine.

 Upstairs, visitors can find an audiovisual room where they can view screenings of past and recent machine transports.
 This exhibit aims to recreate the emotions of the spectators and participants in this spectacular event.
 The museum’s cultural operators offer free guided tours and explain to visitors the most technical aspects of the macchina.
 The top of the building is closed to the public, and this is where the Sodalizio dei Facchini di Santa Rosa holds its weekly board meetings.